yuvrajchavale/SauceLab-Cucumber-Framework/README.md

 </dependencies>
 ```

+Refer to the `pom.xml` file for more details.

+---

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Contributions are welcome!
+Feel free to open a pull request or create an issue for any feature requests or bug fixes.

 ## Contact
-For any queries or issues, please reach out to [Yuvraj Chavale](https://github.com/yuvrajchavale).
+For any queries or assistance, please reach out to [Yuvraj Chavale](https://github.com/yuvrajchavale).

----

-Let me know if you'd like any modifications!